-We are focused on the physiological and pathological roles of glycosylation.
-Glycans are involved in all biological processes, influencing the development, growth and functioning of cells and organisms.
-Our main goals are to identify novel therapeutic targets and to develop innovative immunotherapies, based on antibodies and dendritic cells.
-Our studies demonstrated the fundamental roles of cell surface glycans in modulating the potency of dendritic cells and their therapeutically potential against infection and cancer.
-We are also screening aberrant glycosylation that potentiates cancer progression and metastasis, and suppress immune function for target therapy.
-We use state-of-the-art methods: immune-based assays, cell and molecular biology, in vitro and in vivo models with human/patient cells.
+Glycans are involved in all biological processes, influencing the functioning of all human cells.
+Our main goals are to identify glycans as novel therapeutic targets and to contribute to develop innovative immunotherapies to treat patients with cancer and with congenital disorders of Glycosylation (CDG).
+We aim to understand the fundamental roles of cell surface glycans in modulating the potency of immune cells and their therapeutic potential against infection and cancer.
+We are also screening aberrant glycosylation that potentiates cancer progression and metastasis, and supresses immune function for targeted therapy.
+We use state-of-the-art methods: immune-based assays, cell and molecular biology, in vitro and in vivo models and patient cells.

 Exploring glycosylation to improve anti-tumor immunotherapy